 Classical education is much more relaxed than most people think.

 The terms around Classical education can be intimidating.
 Words like trivium, quadrivium, dialectic, and rhetoric require definition before a discussion can even begin.
 The mere mention of the intimidating language of Latin, which most of us have never studied, can cause immediate self-doubt.
 But knowing all these things at the outset is not necessary.

 Those verses above speak about the pursuit of wisdom, the building of knowledge and understanding, yes.
 But they also include a promise for the diligent seeker.
 Wisdom will be found.
 Discernment develops.

 If one were to distill the Classical model down to its very core, one would find dialogue.
-A question and answer format is the most basic part of learning.
-Discovery is ignited by the questions of the heart and mind.
-If one is not interested in a subject, he will not seek out knowledge, understanding and wisdom in that subject.
+A question-and-answer format is the most basic part of learning.
+The deepest questions of the heart and mind ignite discovery.
+If one is not interested in a subject, he will not seek out knowledge, understanding, and wisdom in that subject.

 The Classical classroom – such that it is in our homeschool – is a place of questions and answers.
 The teacher queries the student.
 The student queries the teacher.
 And the students ask one another questions, too.

 The ways this is demonstrated in the Classical setting are many.
 Science experiments, reading great literature, observing a chart, singing a song – if these things lead to questions, they lead to learning.

 Yesterday, I was brushing my eldest’s hair (it is interminably awful in regards to tangles) whilst discussing the nature of Story and storytelling with my eldest and her sister.
 The conversation started randomly with the mention of a “story.”
 I then made the observation that the story was not a story unless it had a problem.

 On the spot, I made up a non-story.
 “There was a girl, her life was good, the end.”
 We laughed at the silly nature of it.
 Nothing happened in the story.
 Then I mentioned a number of stories and asked my girls to identify the problem in each story.